bushi07/Data-Science-Projects/README.md

 Data Science Projects
 ===================
-This folder stores a collection of personal projects
+A collection of personal projects